D-McDougall/npc_maker/docs/environments.md

 The NPC Maker defines a standard interface for interacting with arbitrary environments.

-Environments always execute in a different computer process than the main router program of the NPC Maker framework, which is referred to as the "**evolution**" program.
+Environments always execute in a different computer process than the main router program of the NPC Maker framework.
 This separation has many advantages, chiefly that users can create and control environments using the programming language of their choice.

 Environments have two parts: a static description and an executable program.
 The static description contains all of the information needed to configure and